Outcast (person): History

 In Ancient Greece, the Athenians had a procedure known as ostracism in which all citizens could write a person's name on a shard of broken pottery (called ostraka) and place it in a large container in a public place.
 If an individual's name was written a sufficient number of times, he was ostracized—banished from the city for ten years.

-This was normally practiced against individuals who had behaved in some way that offended the community.
+In early modern German society, executioners and their families were considered "dishonourable people" (unehrliche Leute).
+In France, executioners and their families were ostracized and lived in social isolation.

 India

-Outcasts, in the India caste system, are individuals or a group that for some reason were rejected by any other caste.
+Outcasts, in the caste system in India, are individuals or a group that for some reason were rejected by any other caste.
 It is contrary to caste system, where even pariahs have their own caste.
-Foreigners not ruled by the Indian nobility in India and all foreigners were sometimes perceived as outcastes and untouchables.
+Furthermore, foreigners not ruled by the Indian nobility in India and all foreigners were sometimes perceived as outcastes and untouchables.

 Exiles

 To be exiled is to be away from one's home (i.e., city, state or country), while either being explicitly refused permission to return or being threatened with imprisonment or death on return.
 It can be a form of punishment.
 Exile can also be a self-imposed departure from one's homeland.
 Self-exile can be a protest by the person who claims it, or done to avoid persecution or legal matters (tax, criminal allegations, or otherwise), through shame, repentance, or to isolate oneself in order to devote time to a particular thing.
 Article 9 of the Universal Declaration of Human Rights states that, "No one shall be subjected to arbitrary arrest, detention or exile."